CaraGim/caragim.github.io/_posts/2019-04-02-gosu-cycle.md

   <br>
   <br>
   ◈ Put any work you want done in update.
-  ◈ This is a procedure i.e the return value is 'undefined'.
+  ◈ This is a procedure i.e the return value is 'undefined'.<br>
   {% highlight ruby %}
    def update
   	puts "1.
 In update.
 Sleeping for one second\n"